floo66/cylcop/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * Changed one url. https://www.jstor.org/stable/2335637/ --> https://doi.org/10.2307/2335637.
 So sorry for the issues with this!
-With jstor-urls, I always get the note below which masks any other problems with the url.
+With jstor-urls, I always get the note below which appears to mask any other problems with the url.

 ## Test environments
 * local R installation, R 4.0.5